Cottar’s 1920s Safari Camp

-Cottar’s 1920’s Safari Camp is situated in a 22,000 acre concession in Kenya’s Masai Mara, bordering the Serengeti and Loliondo reserves in Tanzania.
-The camp was first opened in the 1920’s by the Cottar family, and it has passed down the generations to Calvin Cottar who now owns and runs the camp.
+Cottar’s 1920’s Safari Camp is situated in a 22,000 acre concession on the eastern edge of Kenya’s Masai Mara, bordering the Loita Hills, and the Serengeti and Loliondo reserves in Tanzania.
+The camp was first opened in the 1920’s by the Cottar family, and it has passed down the generations to Calvin Cottar who now owns it.

 Accommodation & Facilities

-Cottar’s camp accommodates up to a maximum of 22 guests in authentic and spacious white safari tents, which are all luxuriously furnished.
+Cottar’s Camp accommodates a maximum of 28 guests in nine authentic and spacious pale canvas safari tents, which are all luxuriously furnished with 1920s campaign-style furniture.
+Four tents have two bedrooms separated by a lounge to accommodate families, and one is specifically designed for honeymooners.
 Each has an en-suite bathroom and private verandah.
-The camp also has a large swimming pool where guests can enjoy a refreshing dip.
+The camp has two large mess tents, each with a dining room, lounge and bar, and a spa and a large swimming pool where guests can enjoy a refreshing dip.

 Wildlife & Activities

-Calvin himself or another expert guide will take care of you, and in one of the finest game viewing areas of the world, a truly memorable safari is guaranteed.
-As well as night and game drives from in a 4×4 vehicle, fishing, walking safaris, electric bike bush rides and swimming in a natural plunge pool are all activities that can be enjoyed from Cottar’s 1920s Safari Camp.
+Cottar’s has some of the finest guides in Kenya, and in one of the best wildlife viewing areas in the world a truly memorable safari is guaranteed.
+As well as night and day wildlife drives in an open 4×4 vehicle, fishing, walking safaris, electric bike bush rides, visits to the local Masai communities, and swimming in a natural plunge pool are all activities that can be enjoyed at Cottar’s 1920s Safari Camp.